Pepperell, Massachusetts: History

 In 1848, the Worcester & Nashua Railroad was built through East Pepperell along the Nashua River as part of a through route from Worcester to Portland.
-In 1886 the line became part of the Boston & Maine Railroad, who continued to operate trains to Worcester and Nashua, as well as connections to Portland, Maine and beyond.
+In 1886 the line became part of the Boston & Maine Railroad, who continued to operate trains to Worcester and Nashua, as well as connections to Portland, Maine, and beyond.

 Pepperell was also a station on the Boston & Maine's Milford Branch between Squannacook Junction and Milford, New Hampshire.
-In 1938 the Milford Branch was abandoned from Pepperell to South Milford.
-Trains continued to operate as far as Pepperell until 1941 when the tracks to Squannacook Junction were also abandoned, leaving Pepperell's paper mill without direct rail service.
-To correct this, a trestle bridge and rail connection was constructed from the B&M's WN&P line over the Nashua River so that freights could still service the mill.
+In 1938, the Milford Branch was abandoned from Pepperell to South Milford.
+Trains continued to operate as far as Pepperell until 1941, when the tracks to Squannacook Junction were also abandoned, leaving Pepperell's paper mill without direct rail service.
+To correct this, a trestle bridge and rail connection were built from the B&M's WN&P line over the Nashua River, so that freights could still serve the mill.

-1941 also saw the abandonment of the WN&P line between Hollis, New Hampshire and Nashua; as a result, the railroad renamed the remaining segment from Ayer, Massachusetts through East Pepperell the "Hollis Branch".
+Also in 1941, the WN&P line between Hollis, New Hampshire, and Nashua was abandoned; the railroad therefore renamed the remaining segment, from Ayer, Massachusetts, through East Pepperell, the "Hollis Branch".
 Freight service, primarily to the mill, was provided by the B&M with a local freight out of Ayer until 1981.
-The Hollis Branch was abandoned in 1982 primarily due to poor track conditions, and the tracks themselves were pulled up in 1984.
+The Hollis Branch was abandoned in 1982, mainly because of poor track conditions, and the tracks themselves were pulled up in 1984.

 In 2001, what had been the railroad corridor was paved over to become part of the Nashua River Rail Trail.

 The Pepperell town library, the Lawrence Library, was designed by architects Ernest Flagg and Walter B. Chambers, and built in 1901.
-On June 29, 2009 the people of Pepperell voted "yes" on a Proposition 2½ override, effectively saving operations of the Lawrence Library, Senior Center, and Community Center.
+On June 29, 2009, the people of Pepperell voted "yes" on a Proposition 2½ override, effectively saving operations of the Lawrence Library, Senior Center, and Community Center.
 The override helped fill a $1.3 million budget shortfall for fiscal year 2010.

-One of only three covered bridges on public Massachusetts roads that is open to vehicular traffic (and the only one east of the Connecticut River) is located on Groton Street in Pepperell.
-The current bridge officially opened on July 30, 2010, replacing the aging Chester H. Waterous Bridge which was closed to vehicles on April 7, 2008 and demolished beginning July 30, 2008.
-It took two years to construct the new covered bridge.
+One of only three covered bridges on public Massachusetts roads that are open to vehicular traffic (and the only one east of the Connecticut River) is on Groton Street in Pepperell.
+The current bridge officially opened on July 30, 2010, replacing the aging Chester H. Waterous Bridge which was closed to vehicles on April 7, 2008, and demolished beginning July 30, 2008.
+It took two years to build the new covered bridge.